CONP-PCNO/conp-documentation/Datalad/adding_a_dataset_workflow.md

 ## 2 - Using another special remote

+This option is feasible if your dataset comprises of files available on your machine rather than on the web.
+It is also choice of the programmer to choose option 1 or 2 based on special remote needs.
 A list of available special remotes can be found [here](http://git-annex.branchable.com/special_remotes/)

-Note that this is necessary as github is not able to hold the content of annex blobs due to size limitations.
-Therefore, when users go and install the datalad dataset they need, annexed files in git will only hold a symbolic link to actual files.
+Note that communication between annex and the special remote is necessary as github is not able to hold the content of annex blobs due to size limitations.
+Therefore, when users go and install the datalad dataset they need, annexed files in github will only hold a symbolic link to actual files.
 In order to have access to annexed files content, git annex will have to ask for it to some other 'special' remote location.

-For this reason, with this option a special remote is initialized as an available location (which is not the web, torrent or your local machine) from where to download annexed files and thus access their content.
+For this reason, this option enables initialization and use of a special remote (which is not the web, torrent or your local machine) from where to download annexed files and thus access their content.
 More information on the role of special remotes can be found [here]

 2.1 First go ahead and add files via ```datalad```